polyphony-chat/docs/docs/APIs/Core/Client-Foreign Server API/index.md

 This Page only includes routes, for which a client does not need a "Client-Home Server relationship" with the server.
 If you'd like to see the routes, which require such a relationship, see the [Client-Home Server API documentation](../Client-Home%20Server%20API/index.md)

+!!! bug "TODO"

+    TODO: Add/rework routes according to the new section 4 of the spec.

 ---

 --8<-- "snippets/api.md"